 Unlike some other grammar rules, these rules are univocally black and white.
 Despite the clarity, it is easy to get lost and lose track of where the verb is.
 That’s mistake #1: getting lost in the complexity of the sentence, and losing track of what the main verb is.

 Another common mistake, made often in colloquial English, is following a subordinating conjunction not with a full noun + verb clause but with only an adjective or a participial phrase.
+Again, the complexity of the sentence on the GMAT SC may obscure something that would be more clearly wrong in a simple sentence.
 Consider these:

 At this point, you may want to go back and review the question at the beginning, before reading the explanation below.